 Sonoma, CA. 95476

-The house is open to the public April through October every Friday from 10 AM to noon and docents are available to guide a tour of the house and garden.
+The house is open to the public April through October every Friday from 10 AM to 12 Noon when Docents are available to provide a tour of the house and garden.

 Prominent Sonoma businessman and winemaker, Camille Aguillon, a French immigrant, bought this land and much more to the west, north, and east from General Mariano Vallejo in the 1870s.
 Aguillon grew pears, grapes, and other fruit on the land and was one of the first to ship fruit out of Sonoma on the railroad.